brson/rust-chamber/README.md

 # How it works

-Chamber is a light wrapper to rustc that injects custom preludes and blacklists language features.
+Chamber is a light wrapper to rustc that injects custom preludes and blacklists language features, including linking to any other crate.
-A 'chamber' is just a Rust crate that has the very basic 'shape' of the Rust Standard Library;
+A 'chamber' is just a Rust crate that has the very basic 'shape' of the Rust Standard Library.
-primarily, it is a crate with a `prelude` module.
+Primarily, it is a crate with a `prelude` module.

+Chambers do not need to be 'freestanding';
+they may link to std,
+and chambered libraries may be intermixed freely with normal Rust libraries.

 Rust is pretty sweet.

 # TODO

-* Feature blacklist plugin.
+* Create blacklist plugin!
 * Upstream rustc API changes to avoid code duplication.
 * Investigate safety of built-in syntax extensions.